top of page

 Tips and Tricks

 We all live in a world where everyone seems to criticize everyone else for all kinds of things; what you wear, what you look like, what you believe, and who you are.
 Most of us just learn to grit our teeth and move forward.
-But what if you have invisible disabilities and have lived with a daily barrage of criticism and negative comments all of your life.
-What if that's all you heard is how dumb and stupid you are--and you finally start to believe it yourself?
-For many people, their first instinct is to fight back.
+But what if you have invisible disabilities and have lived with a daily barrage of criticism and negative comments all of your life?
+What if all you hear is how dumb and stupid you are--and you finally start to believe it yourself?
+For many people, their first instinct is to defend themselves or fight back.
 But returning one attack with another just feeds the fire.
-Instead, a way to get out the this sticky web of craziness is to go the extra mile.
+Instead, an effective, positive way to get out the this sticky web of craziness is to go the extra mile.

 Every time Alicia called her "stupid" or "dumb", she ignored it, because Audra knew deep down it just wasn't true.
 Whenever Alicia criticized the way she dressed or cooked dinner, Audra just just changed the subject or left the room.
 She learned never to ask Alicia's opinion about anything, but tried instead to make her sister smile by treating her to a meal once in a while or giving her a hug when she felt she needed it.
-She started giving her compliments out of the blue or leaving her little messages telling her how great it was to have a sister.
+She started giving her compliments out of the blue or leaving her little messages telling her how great it was to have a sister like Alicia.
+Audra also finally admitted to Alicia how much it hurt her whenever Alicia judged her or found fault with everything she did.

 A skill you can always use as an adult is negotiation.
 For example, you might be negotiating to buy a new car or rent an apartment.
 You could be trying to convince your family where to hold the next family reunion.
 Or, maybe you are self-employed and trying to negotiate your next contract.
 Any, or all, of these situations require lots of specialized skills to get what you want by convincing others.
 This can be problematic, especially if you have LD or dyslexia when you struggle to organize your thoughts or communicate clearly with others.